Flight-Free-UK/flight_free_uk_website/source/posts_travel/gran-canaria-by-rail-and-boat.html.markdown

 The best part of the trip, apart from spending five brilliant days with my Dad, was the travel itself.
 It's the little stories that decorate an adventure: being in Barcelona for the celebrations the night they won the Spanish League title, a misunderstanding over seat bookings that Microsoft Translator converted into an amusing discussion of ‘Blue Cranes’ and the fantastic people you meet on the way.

-> "The best part of the trip, apart from five days with my Dad, was the travel itself.
-It's the little stories that decorate an adventure."
+> The best part of the trip, apart from five days with my Dad, was the travel itself.
+It's the little stories that decorate an adventure.

 The most compelling reason for not flying is of course avoiding contributing to climate breakdown.

-#### But more than the reduced carbon footprint, not flying has taught me to value the journey as much as the destination.
+##### But more than the reduced carbon footprint, not flying has taught me to value the journey as much as the destination.